 All Registrants are notified by the College of pending registration renewal by email prior to their renewal date.

 Payment of Fees

 Registrants need to be logged onto the website and in their Member Profile in order to provide payment of annual renewal fees.
 To facilitate the payment process, the site provides a link to PayPal.
-Once payment has been made by the Registrant, notification to CVRP by PayPal is provided and administrative updates are made by CVRP to reflect registration status.
+Once payment has been made by the Registrant, notification to CVRP is provided and administrative updates are made by CVRP to reflect registration status.